-For my final project, I would like to use web crawling for a website that I use to discover news topics every day- Yahoo!
-Considering that we’ve never used the site before and I intend to crawl each of the five headlines posted on the top of the page in order to determine which category the story falls under, I have assigned this a challenge score of 8.
-The initial URL that I will be using is https://www.yahoo.com/.
-From there, I will be writing code to crawl each of the five headline story pages as well as the all the stories featured below them.
-Categories can range from a myriad of topics including: Politics, News, Finance, Sports, etc. It will be really interesting to see the overall distribution once the data has been imported into a database.
+For my final project, I would like to use web crawling for a website that I use to discover information about stocks every day- Yahoo Finance!
+Users will be prompted to enter a stock symbol at the beginning of the program, which will return a query with information about the stock’s current price, previous closing price, price differential between these two categories, and 1 year target estimate for the stock that the user entered.

+Another table will display that stock’s performance in the year using the following metrics: Market Capital, 2017 reported revenue, and gross profit.
+The ‘Stock Name’ will be a primary key for this table which can be linked to the “Stock Symbol” of the other.

-I plan on importing the extracted data into a SQLite file and write queries to ensure that everything was copied over correctly.
-Users will be able to write a query that displays the number of stories for a given topic (such as Sports) that are currently displayed either on Yahoo’s headlining stories or articles that are featured below them.
+I plan on updating the SQLite file with this information every time a user makes a new requests and write queries to ensure that everything was copied over correctly.
 Beforehand, I will have all my data cached in a JSON file or dictionary to ensure that multiple requests for the same data are not being made.

-I will be using Plotly to display the results of each query.
+I will be using Plotly to display the results of each user request.
 I recently discovered the Chart Studio extension in Plotly that will allow the user to write queries and see the data displayed with its visualization features.